 Built right in front of the Sarawak State Legislative Building (DUN Sarawak), the fountain is expected to be a hit among tourist and locals.

-ABOUT THE KUCHING WATERFRONT DARUL HANA MUSICAL FOUNTAIN
+ABOUT THE DARUL HANA MUSICAL FOUNTAIN

 It combines three elements namely music, water and light to create an amazing sight at night.

 Made possible by the Kuching North City Council (DBKU), the fountain is expected to be a huge hit among locals and tourist.

 According to newspaper reports, the cost of the fountain is RM33.5 million.

 Construction started in April , and it jets water up to 25m high on a 100m-wide floating pontoon.